PegaBlade2/genshindle-solver/README.md

 ## Overview

-Genshindle Solver is a Python-based application designed to provide a streamlined interface for managing character data in Genshin Impact.
+Genshindle Solver is a Python-based application designed to provide a streamlined interface.
 It allows users to filter and display character information based on various attributes such as region, element, weapon type, and version.

 ## Features